AndrewsOR/clean-the-data/readMe.md

 ##### Extract only the mean and standard deviation measurements

 Now that we have the descriptive variable names in X, we apply a regex to them to keep only the ones *ending* with "mean" or "std" (as well as the subject and activity ids).
-Thus, we will keep variables that were originally "tBodyAccMag-mean()" or "fBodyAccMag-std()" but NOT "fBodyAcc-mean()-X" or "fBodyAccJerk-meanFreq()-Z".
+Thus, we will keep the magnitude variables such as those that were originally "tBodyAccMag-mean()" or "fBodyAccMag-std()" but NOT directional components such as "fBodyAcc-mean()-X" or "fBodyAccJerk-meanFreq()-Z".

 This was an "open question" per the Community TA:
 <https://class.coursera.org/getdata-008/forum/thread?thread_id=24>, so I am interpreting it in the easiest way.

-##### Create the tidy activity data set
+##### Create the tidy activity data set "tidyX"

 **Tidyr** requires a unique observation identifier, so we create _obs_id_ as the row number of X.  We then use gather, separate, mutate, arrange, and spread to create a data set "tidyX" with the columns: